jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 These are the basic building blocks of all mathematics.
 They are present in all levels of math and permeate your daily life in many seemingly non-mathematical situations.

-Many of us think we understand them, but we have problems adding negative numbers, quickly multiplying double-digit numbers, or working with fractions.
+Many of us think we understand them but have problems adding negative numbers, quickly multiplying double-digit numbers, or working with fractions.

 #### Here is a list of basic arithmetic skills students of math should master:

-* **Performing the basic arithmetic operations on negative numbers.** These types of problems aren't difficult, per se, but they tend to trip up our intuition about numbers.
+* **Performing the basic arithmetic operations on negative numbers.** These problems aren't difficult, per se, but they tend to trip up our intuition about numbers.
-* **Performing the basic arithmetic operations on fractions.** These types of problems tend to give people fits and halt their journey before it even begins.
-This intuition will also help you out on measuring and money problems.
+* **Performing the basic arithmetic operations on fractions.** These problems tend to give people fits and halt their journey before it even begins.
+This intuition will also help you out with measuring and money problems.
-* **Quickly being able to multiply one or two-digit number by another two-digit number.** You can solve these problems with calculators, but it really does nothing to develop your numerical intuition.
+* **Quickly being able to multiply one or two-digit numbers by other two-digit numbers.** You can solve these problems with calculators, but it does nothing to develop your numerical intuition.
-* **Quickly being able to estimate how many times one number can be divided into another.** These types of problems are the kind you'll most encounter in the real world.
+* **Quickly estimate how many times one number can be divided into another.** These problems are the kind you'll most encounter in the real world.
 You don't need to compute the exact number (that's definitely for calculators).
 A ballpark figure will often suffice.

 The goal isn’t to be a human calculator that can perform amazing feats of mental calculation.
-Machines are faster and at this point, it looks like you’ll always have access to a calculator (I’m old enough to remember when they used to tell us that we wouldn’t always have a calculator).
+Machines are faster, and at this point, it looks like you’ll always have access to a calculator (I’m old enough to remember when they used to tell us that we wouldn’t always have a calculator).

 You want a level of comfort when working with numbers.
 This is necessary for words because we always speak, write, text, and type.
 With numbers, you have to develop a feel and fluency with them.
 Arithmetic practice is a good way to achieve this.